espressif/esp-idf/docs/en/api-reference/peripherals/sd_pullup_requirements.rst

     MTDI Strapping Pin
     ^^^^^^^^^^^^^^^^^^

     MTDI (GPIO12) is used as a bootstrapping pin to select the output voltage of an internal regulator (VDD_SDIO) which powers the flash chip.
-This pin has an internal pull-down, so, if left unconnected, it will read low level at startup, which will lead to selecting the default 3.3 V operation.
+This pin has an internal pull-down, so, if left unconnected, it will read low level at startup, which leads to selecting the default 3.3 V operation.

     All ESP32-WROVER modules, excluding ESP32-WROVER-B, use 1.8 V flash and have internal pull-ups on GPIO12.
 Other modules that use 3.3 V flash have no pull-ups on the GPIO12 pin, and this pin is slightly pulled down internally.